 Every building contains radon, but the levels are usually low.
 In some parts of the country, homes may have higher levels and the chances of a higher level depending on the type of ground.
 For instance, levels may be higher in parts of the country rich in granite, such as Dartmoor in Devon and Cornwall.

 - If you have high levels of Radon at home, you should take action

-If we breathe in high levels of radon over long periods of time this exposure can lead to damage to the sensitive cells of our lungs which increases the risk of lung cancer.
 Radon causes about 1,000 lung cancer deaths in the UK every year.
-We also know that the combined risks of smoking and high radon exposure can really make a major difference to your chances of developing lung cancer.
-That’s why if you’ve got high radon at home and you smoke, it’s important you do something about it.
+If we breathe in high levels of radon over long periods, this exposure can damage the sensitive cells of our lungs, which increases the risk of lung cancer.
+We also know that the combined dangers of smoking and high radon exposure can make a significant difference to your chances of developing lung cancer.
+That’s why if you’ve got high radon at home and you smoke, you must do something about it.

 How can radon levels be reduced in your home?

-Although high levels of radon in a home can be a problem the good news is they can be reduced by simple remedial works.
+Although high radon levels in a home can be a problem, the good news is simple remedial works can reduce them.
 There are three standard methods for reducing and controlling radon levels in the home.
-One of the recognised methods is the installation of a Positive Input Ventilation (PIV) system inside your home.
+One of the recognised methods is installing a Positive Input Ventilation (PIV) system inside your home.
 PIV is an unobtrusive and cost-effective ventilation system that reduces and maintains low Radon levels.
 It’s suitable for Radon levels up to 500 Bq/m3.